An early learning center for all!

 Reach out by email or phone (612.866.1632) to learn about openings, securing a spot on a waiting list, and new employment opportunities.

-Spotlight: Brightwheel, Meals, and COVID-19 Response
+Spotlight: Brightwheel, Meals, and Licensing

 The Brightwheel mobile app makes it simple for families to connect with CFC and see their child’s progress.
 Our excellent chef staff prepares nutritious and delicious meals.
 And we are responding to COVID-19 with partnerships across the state.

-Brightwheel Mobile App
+Brightwheel App

 As seen on Shark Tank!